Multiracial people: South Africa

-In South Africa, the Prohibition of Mixed Marriages Act of 1949 prohibited marriage between Whites (people of European descent) and non-Whites (being classified as Black, Asian and Coloured).
-But this followed centuries of interaction and unions resulting in mixed race children.
+In South Africa, the Prohibition of Mixed Marriages Act of 1949 prohibited marriage between white Europeans (people of European descent) and non-Whites (being classified as African, Asian and Coloured).
+But this followed centuries of interaction and unions resulting in mixed-race children.
 This law was repealed in 1985.

-Mixed race South Africans are commonly referred to as Coloureds.
-According to the 2016 South African Census, they are the second-largest ethnic group (8.8%), behind Black Africans, or Bantu peoples, who constitute (80.8%) of the current population.
-White South Africans make up 8.1%.
+Mixed-race South Africans are commonly referred to as Coloureds.
+According to the 2016 South African Census, they are the second-largest ethnic group (8.8%), behind Native Africans, or Native African Bantu peoples, who constitute (80.8%) of the current population.
+European South Africans make up 8.1%.